jpedroschmitz/gatsby-starter-ts/README.md

 A TypeScript starter for Gatsby.
 No plugins and styling.
 Exactly the necessary to start 🔥

 No plugins installed, great for advanced users.
-With these tools and features:

 - 📏 **ESLint** — Pluggable JavaScript linter
 - 💖 **Prettier** - Opinionated Code Formatter